 For note-taking apps, I use the standard Apple Notes as it is fast, simple, and syncs great.
 I also use its speech-to-text function when making longer, discursive notes.
 I also made and use a few geotagging shortcuts on the Shortcuts app; just one click, and I get GPS location information appended to a note or copied to the clipboard.
 I also use Obsidian when working on meandering research projects, book and project-related reading, and other longform projects.
 I sometime use Scrivener too.
 I usually funnel everything through ProWritingAid.

 I’ve been a full-time educator since 2011.
 I currently teach at a small institution in Florida.
 I earned tenure in 2014 and was the Humanities department coordinator from 2018 to 2022.
 I did most of my doctoral research at the Royal Academy of History in Madrid and very briefly at the Archivo General de Indias in Seville (where I lived and taught English from 2010-2011).
 I earned my Ph.D. in 2014.
 My dissertation focused on how Spanish historians in the 18th century used coins found within Spain to rewrite the nation’s history.
 I sometimes lead study abroad programs with students to Spain and Italy.
 I’ve won a few teaching awards, somehow.

 Here is my complete curriculum vitæ.

-Assume that the links on this page are affiliate links, which means at no additional cost to you I will receive a small percentage in revenue if you make a purchase using these links. ↩︎
+Assume that the external links on this site are affiliate links, which means at no additional cost to you I will receive a small percentage in revenue if you make a purchase using these links. ↩︎